Easter is the single most important holy day throughout Christianity.

 Most scholars agree that Jesus was born somewhere between the years 6 and 4 BCE.

 How to Observe Easter

 For a lot of folks, Easter remains one of the few Sundays of the year on which they feel compelled to attend church services.

 Regardless of a person's particular devotion or attention to their religious faith, prayer is often seen as a comfort — both for those praying and those for whom we pray.

 Hold an Easter egg hunt

 Easter is a day that is meant to be filled with gladness, so why not add some extra fun in the form of an egg hunt?
-Whether you use dyed, hard-boiled eggs or colorful, plastic eggs is totally up to you.
+The choice of dyed, hard-boiled, or colorful plastic eggs is totally up to you.

 Three Facts About The Easter Holiday